 How can the SF-6D be obtained?

-A users manual and computer programmes can be obtained from the address overleaf.
-The SF-6D is copyrighted and is available on a license basis.
+A users manual and computer programmes can be obtained from here The SF-6D is copyrighted and is available on a license basis.

 There are three forms of licence:

 - A license is available free of charge for all non-commercial applications including work funded by research councils, Government agencies and charities.

 - For commercial applications there will be a per study license (e.g. clinical trial), though an open license for a fixed period is available.

 - The SF-6D is being used in software available from Optum Insight. (https://www.optum.com)

 Income generated from the charges will go into a University based research fund.